 Going it alone

 In its early years Auckland was a government town, cut off from the rest of New Zealand because of poor transport.
-There was certainly little love lost between Auckland and rival settlements such as Wellington.
-The residents there claimed that the colonial government supported Auckland at their expense, and lobbied the British for the nation’s capital to be moved further south.
+There was little love lost between Auckland and rival settlements such as Wellington, whose residents claimed that the colonial government supported Auckland at their expense, and lobbied for the nation’s capital to be moved further south.

 Grounds for growth